Safouene-Mahfoudh/B-L475E-IOT01A/Moving_Servo_With_Accelerometer/Readme.md

  Finnaly you can generate the your code.

- As we know the Servo move from 0° to 180° , we must convert the accelerometer's value in sush a way when we moove the accelerometer, the angle of the servo change also, and to do this conversion we can use the map function which we quite often use in different embedded systems applications.
+ As we know the Servo move from 0° to 180° , we must convert the accelerometer's value in sush a way when we move the accelerometer, the angle of the servo change also, and to do this conversion we can use the map function which we quite often use in different embedded systems applications.
 The map function is commonly used as a built-in Arduino C function and it’s very handy in a wide range of applications.
 Mathematically, the mapping function is to find the corresponding value from a certain domain to another domain.

  ```C